-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Energy Water mains or private water supply \checkmark Scottish Water Electricity \checkmark Octopus Energy Mains drainage Telephone Cable TV or satellite Broadband b.
-Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
-Responsibilities for shared or Are you aware of any responsibility to the repair of a shared drive, private roo No If you have answered yes, please give contribute to ad, boundary the cost of anything used jointly, such as b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d. - hbours' property - for example to put ?
+Services Connected Supplier Gas or liquid petroleum gas \checkmark octopus Water mains or private water supply $\overline{\checkmark}$ scottish water Electricity $\overline{\checkmark}$ octopus Mains drainage Telephone Cable TV or satellite Broadband $\overline{\checkmark}$ sky b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
+Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+Yes If you have answered yes, please give details: we pay a fee for the upkeep of the sha usually about 750 per year. ay a fee for the upkeep of the shared gardens, the car park lighting and the gates. it's lly about 750 per year. b. s there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+No If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
 If you have answered yes, please give e details: e.
-As far as you are aware, do any of you property, for example to put out their r = If you have answered yes, please give e details: f.
-As far as you are aware, is there a pull (public right of way is a way over which land is privately-owned.) • a.
-Is there a factor or property manager for your property?
+As far as you are aware, do any of you property, for example to put out their re • f you have answered yes, please give details:

+As far as you are aware, is there a public right of way across any part of your property?